We are clear about what we want our curriculum to achieve. We work as a cohesive team to create children ready for the world beyond Bramingham.

 - Identification of key concepts and a clear body of knowledge, both of which increase in complexity, demand and challenge

-- Use of our understanding of educational research about what is needed for effective, efficient and enjoyable learning
+- Application of educational research about what is needed for effective, efficient and enjoyable learning

 We work within reliable and robust frameworks combined with teachers’ professional knowledge and inspiration.
 Children read widely for meaning and enjoyment and this drives our approach to the teaching and learning of phonics and comprehension.
 Talk for Writing is now well established at the school.
 This is based on the premise that if children can talk about their thinking, they write to a high standard.
 Mathematical concepts are taught in line with White Rose schemes placing fluency and problem solving at the heart of the maths curriculum.
 Other core and foundation subjects are planned and delivered so that teachers meet the legal requirements of the National Curriculum in sequential, innovative and interesting ways that aim to make learning irresistible.